kataras/build-a-better-web-together/routing/routing-context-methods.md

     // Next calls all the next handler from the handlers chain,
     // it should be used inside a middleware.
     //
-    // Note: Custom context should override this method in order to be able to pass its own context.Context implementation.
+    // Note: Custom context should override this method in order to be able to pass its own iris.Context implementation.
     Next()
     // NextOr checks if chain has a next handler, if so then it executes it
     // otherwise it sets a new chain assigned to this Context based on the given handler(s)